|THE UNIVERSITY OF ALABAMA GRADUATE CATALOG|

 expected of each Plan I degree candidate.

-Information on Admission to Candidacy and all other degree requirements is in the the Degree Requirements section of this catalog.
+Information on all other degree requirements is in the the Degree Requirements section of this catalog.

 Students majoring in Human Nutrition, Consumer Sciences, or Human Development and Family Studies are permitted to repeat a course in which a grade of C was earned.
 The option to repeat a course is not available to HES students in any program other than these three.
 Both grades earned will be recorded on the transcript and will be included in the computation of the grade point average.
 Only one attempt will count in the Plan of Study, and the second attempt will not reduce the minimum number of hours required for the degree.